 How will you engage customers in new ways that increase interest and loyalty to generate new demand and revenue sources?

-How can you leverage social technologies to involve customers more effectively and directly in product and service development?
+How can you involve customers more effectively and directly in product and service development?

 Can you hear the voice of your customers through the vast amount of data?
 Can you understand and act upon the information?